Arrested Chinese group may be digging for uranium – PAOCC

 “The facility, which is located on private property in a mountainous area of Tawig, will remain under close scrutiny until the investigation is concluded,” Moreno added.

-Uranium is a heavy metal which has been used as a source of concentrated energy for more than 60 years, mainly for nuclear reactors.
+Uranium is a heavy metal that has been used as a source of concentrated energy for more than 60 years, mainly for nuclear reactors.

 To become fuel, uranium goes through refining and enrichment before it is used as a source of nuclear energy.